figurava/truffle-nextjs-pet-adapt/README.md

 The most popular one is  [Metamask](https://metamask.io/).
 Enable wallet's test networks and switch to local network so that wallet can access to local blockchain and deployed contracts on it.

-Now all is ready click "Adapt Now" button on the local server and adopt a friend.
+Now all is ready click "
+Now" button on the local server and adopt a friend.
 You have a centralized front-end connecting to a decentralized backend.